WDRM

 WDRM (102.1 FM) is an American radio station licensed to serve the community of Decatur, Alabama, and owned by San Antonio-based iHeartMedia.
 It serves the Huntsville, Alabama, area with a country music format.
-Its studios are located in Madison, Alabama and its transmitter is located north of Huntsville.
+Its studios are located on Peoples Road near Interstate 565 in Madison, Alabama and its transmitter is located north of Huntsville.

 WDRM has been consistently ranked by Arbitron as the most-listened to radio station in the Huntsville market for two decades.
-The weekday morning show, currently hosted by Josie Lane and "Dingo," was top-rated in the Huntsville market for two decades until falling to #2 in the Summer 2008 ratings.
+The weekday morning show, currently hosted by Brent "Dingo" Crank and Blair Maples, was top-rated in the Huntsville market for two decades until falling to #2 in the Summer 2008 ratings.

 Except for a short period from 1982 to 1986 when it was officially "WDRM-FM" to accommodate a co-owned AM station being branded as "WDRM", this station has been assigned the WDRM call letters by the Federal Communications Commission since March 18, 1966.

-WDRM simulcasts the audio of Huntsville-based television station WHNT when severe weather threatens its listening area.
+WDRM simulcasts the audio of Huntsville-based television station WHNT-TV when severe weather threatens its listening area.